simonambridge/RTFAP2/README.md

 The stress YAML files are uploaded to this [directory](https://github.com/kunalak/RTFAP/tree/master/stress%20yamls).

+The YAML tries to mirror real data, for example: month is a value between 1 and 12, year is between 2010 and 2016, credit card number is 16 characters in length, etc

 You can read more about stress testing a data model here http://www.datastax.com/dev/blog/improved-cassandra-2-1-stress-tool-benchmark-any-schema http://docs.datastax.com/en/cassandra/2.1/cassandra/tools/toolsCStress_t.html